Long time asymptotics for the KPII equation: Introduction

 \section{Introduction}

 The Kadomtsev-Petviashvili II (KPII) equation \be (-4u_{x_3}+u_{x_1x_1x_1}+6uu_{x_1})_{x_1}+3u_{{x_2}{x_2}}=0 \ee plays a significant role in plasma physics, water waves, and various other areas of mathematical physics.
-It is also one of the few physically relevant multidimensional integrable systems.
-As such, the global well-posedness and stability of the KPII equation have been intensively studied using both partial differential equation (PDE) techniques and the inverse scattering transform (IST) method.
-For a comprehensive overview, we refer the reader to the monograph by Klein and Saut \cite{KS21}.
+As one of the few physically relevant integrable systems in multiple spatial dimensions, the KPII equation has been the focus of extensive research.
+In particular, its global well-posedness and stability properties have been investigated through both partial differential equation (PDE) methods and the inverse scattering theory (IST).
+For a comprehensive overview of these developments, we refer the reader to the monograph by Klein and Saut \cite{KS21}.

-Despite this progress, a complete description of the long-time behavior of KPII solutions remains largely unavailable.
-Using PDE methods, the asymptotic behavior of small generalized KPII solutions has been investigated in works such as \cite{HNS99, N11}.
-On the other hand, Kiselev \cite{Ki06} formally derived the long-time behavior of small KPII solutions via IST.
-However, his analysis involves nonphysical assumptions, specifically, the integrability of the partial derivatives $\partial_{\lambda_I}s_c$, ${\lambda_R}s_c$, which lead to a highly degenerate scattering data across the real axis $\lambda_I=0$ and imply higher-order zero mass constraints on the initial data $u_0$.
+Despite this progress, a complete description of the long-time behavior of KPII solutions remains largely open.
+Using PDE methods, the asymptotic behavior of small solutions to generalized KPII equations, excluding the KPII equation itself, has been investigated in works such as \cite{HNS99, N11}. { In addition, the long-time asymptotics of the $x_1$-derivative of KPII solutions were studied in \cite{HN14}}.
+On the other hand, Kiselev formally derived the long-time $ o(t^{-1})$ behavior of small KPII solutions using the IST \cite{Ki06}.
+However, his analysis relies on non-physical and non-generic assumptions, particularly the integrability of $(1+|\lambda |) s_c$ and boundedness of $\partial_{\lambda_I}s_c,\, \partial^2_{\lambda_I}s_c$.
+Since the Lax operator associated with the KPII is the heat operator, the scattering data $s_c$ is naturally differentiable and decaying in $(\overline\lambda-\lambda,\overline\lambda^2-\lambda^2)$, and the associated eigenfunction $m(x,\lambda)$ depends nontrivially on the entire $\lambda$-complex plane.
+As a result, the assumptions imposed by Kiselev lead to highly degenerate scattering data along the real axis $\lambda_I=0$.

-The goal of this paper is to rigorously establish the large-time asymptotic behavior of small KPII solutions without imposing any nonphysical conditions.
-Our main result is as follows: \begin{theorem} Let $a=\pm 3r^2=\frac{x_2^2-3x_1x_3}{3x_3^2}$, $r>0$, and $t=-x_3$.
-Suppose Then, as $t\to +\infty$, the solution $u $ to the Cauchy problem of \eqref{E:KPII-intro} with initial data $ u_0$ satisfies : Here, $s_c(\lambda)$ denotes the scattering data of $u_0$, $a$ is associated with the stationary points, and $t$ is chosen in accordance with the propagation of the KPII equation. \end{theorem}
+The goal of this paper is to rigorously establish the large-time asymptotic behavior of small solutions to the KPII equation, without imposing any non-physical assumptions.
+Our approach is based on IST \cite{W87}, the representation formula \eqref{E:intro-Lax} for the KPII solution $u$,